City of Jacksonville, Florida, Office of Grants and Compliance

 2) Arts in Public Places Program pursuant to Chapter 126, Part 9;

-4) Downtown Investment Authority and Office of Economic Development Programs pursuant to Chapter 55, Parts 1-3;
+4) Downtown Investment Authority and Office of Economic Development Programs pursuant to Chapter 55, Parts 1-3 and chapter 26;

 5) Housing and Community Development Division programs pursuant to Chapter 30, Part 7;